YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-Birational-KahlerMMP.md

   - Complex analytic geometry
 ---

-The aim of this note is to introduce the minimal model program for Kahler varieties.
-Compared with the well-known minimal model program for projective varieties, the theory of Kahler minimal model program will have the following three major difficulties: (1) Mori bend-and-break technique: Mori bend and break is not known for Kahler varieties, (2) The base point free theorem and cone theorem: Since Kahler manifold with a big line bundle is automatic projective, thus a big line bundle does not make sense on (non-projective) Kahler manifold, (3) Contraction theorem: In the classical MMP, we require the base point free theorem to produce some semi-ampleness divisor.
+The aim of this note is to introduce the minimal model program for Kähler varieties.
+Compared with the well-known minimal model program for projective varieties, the theory of Kähler minimal model program will have the following three major difficulties: (1) Mori bend-and-break technique: Mori bend and break is not known for Kähler varieties, (2) The base point free theorem and cone theorem: Since Kähler manifold with a big line bundle is automatic projective, thus a big line bundle does not make sense on (non-projective) Kähler manifold, (3) Contraction theorem: In the classical MMP, we require the base point free theorem to produce some semi-ampleness divisor.
 This semi-ample divisor will induce the negative contraction morphism, and this approach is not very clear under Kaehler setting.

 > In general, we aim to study the following question: To what extent are natural geometric or sheaf-theoretic constructions on compact Kähler manifolds determined by analogous constructions in the projective setting?
 Further structural results could provide a general framework for reducing certain questions about Kähler manifolds to the algebraic setting.

 ---
-## Part-I. Reading Notes on the Kahler minimal model program
+## Part-I. Reading Notes on the Kähler minimal model program

 [Note 0 An Overview of the Kähler Minimal Model Program](https://yilimath.github.io/files/Birational/KahlerMMP/Overview.pdf) [upd 10.9]